sadab-halim/Complete-Interview-Preparation/CS Subjects/OOPS/Notes.md

 ### Data Member

 ### Member Function
-- Inside Class Function
+- Inside Class Function --> Inline Keyword
-- Outside Class Function
+- Outside Class Function --> Scope Resolution Operator (::)

 ### What is Constructor?
 Constructor is a special method that is invoked automatically at the time of object creation.
 It is used to initialize the data members of new objects generally.